CC3002-Metodologias/final-reality-dodii/README.md

 to ensure a solid, functional result.

 ## Model Summary

 The model summary will be explained in a "changelog" kind of way, since the work progress is partitioned through partial homeworks.
-Additional and required details will be added for a more detailed insight.
+Additional and required details will be added for a better insight.
+Also, all assumptions made related to the actual programming of the code will be listed too.

 ### Partial homework #1

-The project got started by programming the model first.
+The project got started by programming the model.
 It consists on the characters and the weapons they may equip.
-Those entities are coded in such hierarchy that allows future extensions without altering, in a major way, already written code.
+Those entities are coded in such a hierarchy that allows future extensions without altering, in a major way, already written code.

-Some of the base code was altered by the student's criteria so it would fit with the SOLID principles and other paradigms such as Liskov's Principle.
+Some of the base code was altered by the student's criteria so it would fit with SOLID principles and other paradigms such as Liskov's Principle.
-By example, the ICharacter interface got the equip(IWeapon weapon) and getEquippedWeapon() methods deleted and transferred to the IPlayerCharacter interface, since only playable characters may equip weapons, and others such as Enemy entities can't do it, according to the requested design assigned by the course.
-All the entities got ordered following an according hierarchy:
+By example, the ICharacter interface got the equip(IWeapon weapon) and getEquippedWeapon() methods deleted and transferred to the IPlayerCharacter interface, since only playable characters may equip weapons.
+Others such as the Enemy entities can't do it, according to the requested design assigned by the project.
+All the entities got ordered following the hierarchy shown on the CharactersModel.PNG and WeaponsModel.PNG files.

-[Insert UML image]

-A short summary of the rest of the work and added features:
+A short summary of the rest of the work, assumptions made and added features:
 - Additional stats such as HP, atk, def, etc., were added to the respective type characters.
-- An interface IWeapon, along with an abstract class AbstractWeapon and subsequents tangible weapons (Axe, Sword, etc.).
+- An interface IWeapon, along with an abstract class AbstractWeapon and subsequents concrete weapons (Axe, Sword, etc.).
-- Additional interfaces for the character entities to distinguish them from others, since Enemies are different from playable characters, and inside those, common characters are different from mages ones.
+- Additional interfaces for the character entities to distinguish them from others, since Enemies are different from playable characters, and inside those, common characters are different from mage ones.
+ICommonCharacter and IMageCharacter both extends from IPlayerCharacter, but they are different since those types of characters may be sustantially different in the next implementations of the code.
-- An asbtract entity for mages and tangible classes for Black and White Mages, since there aren't "untyped" mages.
+- An asbtract entity for mages and concrete classes for Black and White Mages, since there aren't "untyped" mages.
 Also an interface IMageCharacter associated to them.
+- As supposed, PlayerCharacter is enough on its own to associate it with the creation of common-class characters instances, since there aren't any specializes treats to program for those classes yet (next implementations may change the class to an abstract one, when double dispatch gets coded for a different version of equip()).
+When a common classcharacter is instanced, it will have the ICommonCharacter interface implemented, nonetheless it will remain solely as a placeholder for now.
+Common class characters will be instanced by their own classes (e.g Knight dodi = new Knight(...)) but there shouldn't be a problem (by now) if they are instanced as PlayerCharacter' class, like how it's done on the testing classes.
+By convention, they will always be instanced, ingame, as its most particular instance.
+- All objects will be created with non-negative or greater than 0 stats, depending on the object.
+- The enum types CharacterClass and WeaponType weren't deleted yet, since the model's classes still use it.
+When double dispatch gets implemented on other methods, they won't be necessary anymore, because each class already knows its own "type".
+It could have been deleted, but it wasn´t just for the sake of clarity purposes of this first part of the work.

 ### Partial homework #2
-The first testing process has been initiated.
-The test classes involved are built over a hierarchy, similar to the model of the program.
+The testing process has been initiated.
+The test classes involved are built over a hierarchy, similar to the project's model.

-Some details added to the model:
+Before explaining the testing classes, some important assumptions made and other details added to the model:

 - Magic Damage stat on the Staff weapon Class.
+- Added mana stat to mage characters.
+- getDelay() method which returns the delay of a character before acting on its turn, calculated differently if it's an enemy (uses its own weight) or if it's a playable character (based on its equipped weapon).
+- NullWeapon class created, representing an instance of an "unequipped" weapon, with 0 attack and 0 weight.
+PlayerCharacter's instances ma equip it.
+- isPlayableCharacter() method, returns false if it's an enemy instance, true otherwise.
+It's used by the waitTurn() method.
+It will be also used in future implementations.
+- Equals() and hashcode() methods have a more suitable implementation depending on the class, complying with the equals(O1) == equals(O2) <=> hashcode(O1) == hashcode(O2) equivalence.
+Characters are equal if they share the same name, hp, atk in case of enemies, def, weight in case of enemies, equipped weapon in case of playable characters and class.

+The test classes, as said before, follow a hierarchy too.
+For characters, it consists on an AbstractCharacterTest test class that contains the testing methods of the common behavior for all characters, such as waiting for their turn, the base constructor of the AbstractCharacter class (called by super, since it's not concrete) and some other methods detailed on the code.
+From this class emerge two testing subclasses, one for testing the Enemy class behavior (its weight, its constructor and how it waits for its turn); the other subclass, PlayerCharacterTest, tests the commom behavior of playable characters.
+This class acts in a similar way to its super class, and makes use of its inherited methods to test part of the code.
+By the other hand, when checking the constructor, it creates an array to put the three available common-class instances of playable characters, then this array is uses by other testing methods to check the program works correctly.
+By last, from this class emerges AbstractMageTest, with the purpose of testing the behavior of mages.

+On a side note, the testing takes some time since the waitTurnTest() method delays the thread by some seconds, with every repetition adding more time to it.
+Aside from that, the rest of the tests are pretty straightforward, consisting mostly on constructors and equals/hashcode tests.

+Lastly, there are, of course, a set of test classes for the model's weapons, built in a similar way to the character's testing classes explained before.
+They are pretty straightforwad too, so it won't be necessary to explain further.

+### Partial homework #3
+Wasn't commited.

+### Partial homework #4
+The design was changed a bit following the feedback from T1's observations.
+PlayerCharacter evolved into AbstractPlayerCharacter, since it was a necessary change to implement the new equip(), equals() and hashcode() methods that require specific instructions depending on the subclass.
+In detail, hashcodes methods make use of a new string parameter (different for every subclass), so the result when comparing objects from different classes keeps being coherent.
+By example, when comparing a Knight with an Engineer, they may have the same name, equipped weapon and stats, but their unique string parameter makes them different, so comparing the hashcodes of both characters' still returns false.
+Tests were also changed, because it's not possible to instance an AbstractPlayerCharacter object anymore.
+The getType() and getCharacterClass() methods, related to weapons and characters respectively, were deleted since they can't be part of a good design.
+This had, as a consequence, the elimination of both enum classes.
+Every class/object "already knows" its type, and
+Double Dispatch methods will make use of this in the next version of the program.

+By last, there are some things to adjust for the next versions: the total coverage of the tests and a correct implementation of attack/equip methods.

 # Deployment

 Downloading/cloning the project and opening it using IntelliJ IDE, then you can run the gradle build to check the completeness of the tests.

 # Versioning